 I immediately fell in love with the spices combo: yellow mustard, white vinegar, cumin, turmeric, cayenne pepper and salt.
 Yep, I can do that.
 Pork?!
 Not a big deal.
 I imagine how wonderful this vindaloo curry tastes with pork because pork is a sweet tender meat which I so-so miss.
 I love pork!
 We do not buy pork now because I can’t find it organic or naturally raised anywhere.
 But it’s OK.
 I was really on a lookout for a vegan curry recipe.

 So, I chose to make eggplant vindaloo because it is in season now.
 I think tofu and mushrooms would work just as great.
 Eggplant has soft spongy texture that absorbs liquids well.
 So tangy sweet coconut milk sauce is a perfect candidate to give the eggplant a delicious bubble bath.

 When it came to garnish, I chose toasted pine nuts and a lot of fresh cilantro which elevate this vindaloo vegetable curry recipe to another level.
 I understand that pine nuts are very expensive, I get it.
 I buy a giant bag at Costco for $20 – the only time I can afford pine nuts.
 For a more affordable version you can use roasted peanuts.

-In case you are wondering how did my family react to an eggplant vindaloo since I know an eggplant is not a common North American vegetable to eat (it is huge in Europe!).
+In case you are wondering how did my family react to an eggplant vindaloo since I know eggplant is not a common North American vegetable to eat (it is huge in Europe and maybe eggplant pizza will make you a fan?!).
 My 10 year old LOVED it.
 A 5 year old – we couldn’t even force feed him more than 8 spoonfuls.
 And my husband…Look what he sent me the day after…I think this text says it all.
 I told him the recipe will be up next week and cook away, Alex.:)